Deep Scan in Greadme: 190+ Parameter Website Audit

 • Third-party cookie avoidance

-Meta tags control how your page appears in search results, social media shares, and browser tabs.
-Despite their simplicity, misconfigured or missing meta tags are one of the most common issues found during audits.
+Meta tags control how your page appears in search, social shares, and browser tabs.
+Deep Scan evaluates:

-• Title tag: Is it present, properly formatted, and within recommended length?
+• Title tag: present, well-formed, within recommended length

-• Author, publisher, and creator tags: Are content attribution tags in place?
+• Author, publisher, and creator tags: attribution in place

-The scan also checks Open Graph tags (og:title, og:description, og:image, og:type, og:locale) and Twitter Card tags (twitter:card, twitter:title, twitter:description, twitter:image, twitter:site, twitter:creator) to ensure your content displays correctly when shared on social platforms.
+The scan also validates Open Graph (og:title, og:description, og:image, og:type, og:locale) and Twitter Card tags (twitter:card, twitter:title, twitter:description, twitter:image, twitter:site, twitter:creator).
+For a deeper dive, see our complete guide to meta tags.

 Schema Markup and Your Total Score

-Schema markup is treated as an optional category and is excluded from your main total score.
-This is intentional — not every page needs structured data.
-However, for pages where schema is relevant (product pages, articles, local business listings, events), it can be a powerful differentiator in search results.
+Schema Markup is treated as optional and is excluded from the total score.
+Not every page needs structured data, but for pages where it's relevant (products, articles, local business, events), it is a meaningful differentiator in search.

-• 50-89 (Needs Improvement): There are meaningful opportunities to improve
+• 50–89 (Needs Improvement): meaningful opportunities to improve

-• 0-49 (Poor): Significant issues that should be addressed as a priority
+• 0–49 (Poor): significant issues to address as a priority

 Don't Chase Perfect Scores

-A score of 100 in every category is rarely achievable or necessary.
-Some trade-offs are intentional — for example, a complex web application may sacrifice some performance for functionality.
-Focus on understanding what each finding means for your specific goals rather than obsessing over hitting a perfect number.
+A 100 across every category is rarely achievable or necessary.
+Some trade-offs are intentional — a complex web app may sacrifice some performance for functionality.
+Focus on what each finding means for your goals rather than the headline number.

 Severity Levels

-• Warnings: Important issues that have a noticeable impact but are less urgent than errors.
-Address these after errors.
+• Warnings: noticeable impact, less urgent than errors — address after errors.

-• Informational: Suggestions and best practices that can improve your site but aren't causing direct problems.
+• Informational: best-practice suggestions that aren't causing direct problems.

-• Affected elements: Specific CSS selectors, HTML snippets, or URLs where the issue was found
+• Affected elements: specific CSS selectors, HTML snippets, or URLs

-• Impact assessment: How this issue affects your page's score and user experience
+• Impact assessment: how the issue affects your score and UX

-• Remediation guidance: Specific steps to fix the issue, often linking to in-depth articles that explain the topic further
+• Remediation guidance: concrete steps to fix, often linking to deeper articles

 Screenshot and Timeline

-Deep Scan captures a final screenshot of your page as it appears after loading, along with a thumbnail timeline showing the visual loading progression.
-This is particularly valuable for understanding perceived performance — how quickly does the page look "ready" to your users?
+Deep Scan captures a final screenshot of the loaded page, plus a thumbnail timeline showing the visual loading progression — useful for understanding perceived performance.

 AI-Powered Summary

-One of Deep Scan's most powerful features is the optional AI-powered summary.
-When enabled, Greadme's AI analyzes your complete scan results and generates a prioritized, plain-language summary that highlights:
+When enabled, Greadme's AI analyzes the full scan output and generates a prioritized, plain-language summary covering:

-• The most critical issues affecting your page
+• The most critical issues affecting the page

 • A suggested order for tackling fixes based on impact

-• Context about why certain issues matter more than others
+• Context about why some issues matter more than others

-• Practical recommendations tailored to your specific results
+• Practical recommendations tailored to the specific results

 AI Summary Availability

 The AI summary feature has usage limits that vary by plan.
-Free users get a limited number of lifetime AI summaries, while paid plans include monthly quotas.
-The remaining AI summary count is displayed before you start each scan so you can decide when it's most valuable to use.
+Free users get a limited number of lifetime AI summaries; paid plans include monthly quotas.
+The remaining count is shown before each scan so you can choose when it's most valuable to use.

 Desktop vs. Mobile Analysis